 Key Industries in Kansas

-Alternative Energy - As a traditional agricultural leader and a state blessed with tremendous natural resources, Kansas is positioned to be a forerunner in renewable energy production.
+- Alternative Energy – As a traditional agricultural leader and a state blessed with tremendous natural resources, Kansas is positioned to be a forerunner in renewable energy production.
 The state’s central location and excellent transportation infrastructure provide convenient and economical access for wind energy and bioenergy operations.
 Ranked second in the nation for wind energy potential, Kansas has vast opportunities to expand the wind generation that can be produced in this state.

-Logistics/Distribution - Transportation is critical for business success, and Kansas offers excellent highway, rail and air options.
+- Logistics/Distribution – Transportation is critical for business success, and Kansas offers excellent highway, rail and air options.
 The state’s central location and focus on building and maintaining an outstanding infrastructure means it’s easier and cheaper to ship to and from Kansas.
 Key companies such as JC Penney, Amazon, Coleman, Home Depot, Foot Locker, Target and Walmart have all realized the logistical advantage of Kansas for distribution.

 Many companies are discovering that Kansas, right in the middle of the U.S., is a great place to do business.
 Distribution dominance, friendly communities, quality of life and an educated workforce are just a few of its competitive advantages.